ANAND00007/Myntra-Marketing-Project/README.md

 # Myntra-Marketing-Project
 As a student, I worked on a marketing project that required me to identify the primary reasons for customer churn for an E-commerce website (i.e., Myntra).
+I devised an extensive marketing campaign with a primary focus on targeting the desired customer base.
+To ensure the accuracy and effectiveness of our approach, I leveraged exploratory data analysis (EDA) techniques to eliminate irrelevant data, handle null values, and eliminate outliers.
+This rigorous process helped to refine the dataset, reduce noise, and enhance the segmentation analysis.

+In addition to EDA, I employed machine learning (ML) modelling techniques to predict the likelihood of customer churn based on their purchasing patterns.
+By analyzing historical data, we could identify patterns and trends that indicated potential churn behavior.
+This enabled us to take proactive measures to retain customers and improve overall customer satisfaction.

+To facilitate better understanding and communication of the insights gained from the data, I utilized data visualization techniques.
+Visual representations, such as graphs, charts, and dashboards, allowed for easier interpretation and dissemination of complex information to stakeholders.
+This approach ensured that everyone involved in the marketing campaign could comprehend the findings and make data-driven decisions.

+By combining these methodologies, the marketing campaign was tailored specifically to target customers at risk of churn.
+This targeted approach aimed to minimize customer attrition and maximize customer retention by addressing their unique needs and preferences.
+Ultimately, the campaign's success was driven by the careful analysis of data, machine learning predictions, and effective data visualization to optimize customer engagement and satisfaction.